 Demonstrations of interference from Power Line Adaptors can be found on Youtube.
 Simply search for "PLT interference".

-Since July 2010 the BBC has been handling complaints about domestic radio and TV reception in the UK, but any complaints about short wave interference should continue to be reported to Ofcom.
-You can report interference to domestic BBC services filling in the online form at this link TV or Radio Interference or Reception Problems.
+Since July 2010 the BBC has been handling complaints about domestic radio and TV reception in the UK, although any complaints about short wave interference should continue to be reported to Ofcom.
+The BBC has set up a web site Radio & TV Investigation Service to help viewers and listeners with domestic radio and TV reception problems.

-Complaints about interference from Power Line Adaptors from both licensed amateurs and short wave listeners can be made to Ofcom using the form which is labelled "Report abuse on an amateur radio system" (Interference from Power Line Adaptors is regarded as spectrum abuse).
+Complaints about interference from Power Line Adaptors from both licensed amateurs and short wave listeners can be made to Ofcom using the form which is labelled "Report interference or abuse to an amateur radio system" (Interference from Power Line Adaptors is regarded as spectrum abuse).
 If you do not have an amateur call sign you should put "N/A" in the "Your licence number" and "Your call sign" boxes.
 You can also phone Ofcom's advisory team on 0300 123 3333.Don't worry about any fees as this would not apply if the source of the interference is outside your property.
 After you report a complaint, Ofcom should send an engineer to investigate the source of the interference.
-This will be treated confidentially by Ofcom and if it turns out to be BT Vision adaptor in a neighbouring property, they will ask BT to solve the problem.
+This will be treated confidentially by Ofcom and if it turns out to be BT Vision adaptor in a neighbouring property, they can ask BT to solve the problem.
 In most cases BT are able to replace the PLT adaptors with a hard wired or wi-fi link to remove the interference.
 By mid 2011 Ofcom had dealt with around 280 cases of interference from PLT devices reported by shortwave listeners, many of which had been satisfactorily resolved.
+We hope that this will also be the case where Sky Q installations are found to be radiating unacceptable shortwave interference.